 The EGNOS Programme is managed by the following bodies:

 - European Satellite Services Provider (ESSP): is the EGNOS Services Provider within Europe, certified according to the Single European Sky (SES) regulation as an Air Navigation Service Provider (ANSP).
-The GSA has awarded ESSP the EGNOS operations and service provision contract until the end of 2021.
+The EUSPA has awarded ESSP the EGNOS operations and service provision contract until the end of 2021.

 - European Commission (EC): is the owner of the EGNOS system.
 The ownership of the assets was transferred from ESA to the European Commission on 1 April 2009 for exploitation.